primer3-org/primer3docs/reference_docs/readme.txt

 The millimolar (mM) concentration of monovalent salt cations (usually KCl) in the PCR.
 Primer3 uses this argument to calculate oligo and primer melting temperatures.
-Use tag PRIMER_DIVALENT_CONC to specify the concentration of divalent cations (in this case you also should use tag PRIMER_DNTP_CONC).
+Use tag PRIMER_SALT_DIVALENT to specify the concentration of divalent cations (in this case you also should use tag PRIMER_DNTP_CONC).